 Heartburn is a well-known condition defined as excessive relux of stomach contents into the esophagus causing injury, inflammation, pain, and sometimes coughing and choking.
 GERD is the medical term for heartburn and stands for Gastro Esophageal Reflux Disease.
 It is estimated that perhaps 20% of the US population experiences GERD on a regular basis.
-In contrast GERD occurs in only 5% of the Asian countries and it appears that high rates of GERD correlate strongly with obesity, sedentary lifestyle and rich diet.
-As more countries become westernized, heartburn rates are increasing.
+In contrast, GERD occurs in only 5% of the population in Asian countries.
+It appears that the incidence of acid reflux correlates strongly with obesity, sedentary lifestyle and rich diet.
+It has been observed that as more countries adopt a western diet and lifestyle westernized, heartburn rates are increasing.

 GERD is further defined by the appearance of the esophagus during an upper endoscopic exam.
 An upper endoscopy utilizes a fiberoptic, lighted scope to directly visualize the esophageal lining.
 If obvious erosions and erythema are present within the esophagus, we call that “GERD with erosive esophagitis”.
 If the esophagus looks pretty normal, we call that “non erosive GERD” or “NERD”.

-GERD can cause a wide range of symptoms - the classic being burning in the chest after eating, gastric juices refluxing into the mouth, and waking up at night with coughing and choking, bitter taste and nausea in the morning.
-However, many patients do not experience "classic GERD" and will report different symptoms.
-For example, they may experience a non-specific discomfort in the chest but no burning, they might develop a chronic cough, sinus and ear problems, shortness of breath, but, for some reason, do not feel acid reflux or experience regurgitation.
+GERD can cause a wide range of symptoms – the classic symptoms being burning in the chest after eating, bitter juices refluxing into the mouth, and waking up at night with coughing and choking, and nausea in the morning.
+However, many patients do not experience “classic GERD” and will report different symptoms.
+For example, they may experience atypical GERD symptoms such as, a non-specific discomfort in the chest but no burning, or they might develop a chronic cough, sinus and ear problems, and shortness of breath.

 How Is Heartburn Managed?